 First row: a5 format, keyword to select the SAR you intend to use.
-Admitted choices are Rowta, file radii.par and will store the corresponding set of atomic radii.
+Admitted choices are Rowta, Alvar, Bondi or Usdef, with the same meaning as above.
+The program will read the file radii.par and will store the corresponding set of atomic radii.